Therapy for adults

 Speech skills

 You may have experience of learning speech techniques before and you may or may not feel that it is the right approach for you now.
-Learning or using fluency techniques is not the only way to move towards the goals that you have and indeed feeling more comfortable about stammering, and stammering openly rather than feeling that you should not stammer can be an important and liberating idea.
+Learning or using speech techniques is not the only way to move towards the goals that you have and indeed feeling more comfortable about stammering, and stammering openly rather than feeling that you should not stammer can be an important and liberating idea.

 Psychological approaches